rahul7668gupta/go-url-shortner-service/README.md

     export SHORT_URL_DOMAIN=http://localhost:8080/
     ```

+3. Run redis locally on port `6379`

-3. Run the service:
+4. Run the service:
     ```
     go run main.go
     ```

-4. Access the service at <http://localhost:8080>.
+5. Access the service at <http://localhost:8080>.

 ## Build and Run using Docker